 Where Buildertrend still wins

-Workhand is the right answer for residential GCs, pool contractors, roofers, HVAC, plumbing, electrical, and remodelers with 2-15 people in the field.
-It is not the right answer for commercial GCs running AIA progress billing or anyone needing 20+ user seats.
+Workhand is the right answer for residential GCs, pool contractors, roofers, HVAC, plumbing, electrical, and remodelers with 2 to 15 people in the field.
+Not the right answer for commercial GCs running AIA progress billing or anyone needing 20+ user seats.

 What JobTread is good at